blosavio/fastester/doc/zap_performance.md

       </p>
       <pre><code>$ lein run :documents &lt;zap_options.edn&gt;</code></pre>
       <p>
-        The hyperlink immediately preceding this preamble (&apos;faster `zap` implementation&apos;) whisks us to the <span class="small-caps">html</span>
-        section with that <em>group</em> name.
-In a performance document with only one group like this one, it&apos;s not terribly useful.
-Still, you can try clicking it anyways; it won&apos;t scroll you too far.
+        The hyperlink immediately preceding this preamble (&apos;faster `zap` implementation&apos;) is a one-element table of contents.
+Clicking that link whisks us to the <span class="small-caps">html</span> section for that benchmark <em>group</em> name.
+In a performance document like this one with only one group, it&apos;s not terribly useful.
+Real life documents will have multiple groups with longer sections and that table of contents will provide some handy navigation.
+Try clicking the link; it won&apos;t scroll you too far.
       </p>
     </div>
     <section>